chasgames/EZ-Server-Alerting/README.md

 What is this?
-Simple server alerting, which sends push notifications to your device.
+Simple linux server alerting, which sends push notifications to your device.

 Prerequisites
 - apt-get install bc